Richard-Wagner-Platz (Leipzig): History

 The square is separated in its irregular form from the Goerdelerring and the Tröndlinring in the northwest by a narrow green area.
 Inside is the Hahneman Monument.
 The neo-classical building Großer Blumenberg borders the square to the south.
 The Brühl, the Hainstraße and the Große Fleischergasse border the square in the southeast.

+Present age

 Due to the fact that the square was regularly the venue for meetings of the Leipzig Pegida subsidiary Legida, a petition was initiated by opposing interest groups at the end of 2015 to rename the square again as "Refugees Welcome-Platz".
 However, this initiative has not been implemented.